-Kezia Williams is a successful entreprenuer whose passion is supporting, training and promoting other black entreprenuers so that they don’t face the type of workplace discrimination she claims she experienced—discrmination that is all too common.
+Kezia Williams is a successful entreprenuer whose passion is supporting, training and promoting other black entreprenuers so that they don’t face the type of workplace discrimination she says she experienced—discrmination that is all too common.

-About a decade ago, she says she was living the definition of success that was defined by her mother, a 42-year federal government employee who was honored by President Barack Obama upon her retirement.
+About a decade ago, she says she was living the definition of success that was set by her mother, a 42-year federal government employee who was honored by President Barack Obama upon her retirement.

 “The new boss that I had was a white woman who clearly was coming into the role with bias.
 She told me instead of writing these national level security reports, I would now be demoted to organizing travel for the office,” Williams says, noting that she was the only black woman in the office.

 “I did that for three months and then she came back to me and said, ‘I think this is too complicated for you.’
 And I got demoted again to making badges for people who visited the office,” Williams said.
 “Then another three months passed and I was demoted yet a third time and that was to badge people out of the ladies’ and the men’s bathroom.”

 That professional fall from grace, as she calls it, led her to quit her job in 2014 and find her passion—becoming an entrepreneur and promoting Black entrepreneurship and Black job creation so that she, and other Black professionals, could break out from having their only income stream controlled by a boss or employer that may or may not treat them fairly.

 Williams, based in Washington D.C., is now the chief executive officer and founder of The Black upStart, a pop-up training school that has trained more than 550 Black entrepreneurs since 2016 in several cities such as Atlanta and Baltimore, and helped secure more than $3.75 million in financing.
 She also manages United Negro College Fund’s entrepreneurship initiative.

 “The people who don’t have capital in a capitalist economy will remain economically weak,” she says.
 “I think that entrepreneurship is that road to economic independence.”